MadsJensen/intro_to_scientific_computing/course_description.md

 Successful completion of the course will enable the student to:

-* Summarize the main components of a computer and explain the concept of a "file" in terms of these components
+* Summarize the main components of a computer and relate these to the process of "computing"
 [//]: # (    * NB: storage, memory, CPU, (GPU), input devices, output devices, network)
+* Contrast _textual_ and _binary_ files in terms of their contents and find information in both using tools that can be automated
 * Contrast "local" and "network" file systems and formulate use cases for both
 [//]: # (    * NB: could be of relevance if talking about large files processed on a remote server)
 * Use _variables_ in a programming language (python) and perform simple operations (manipulations) on the information (data) they contain